 The Audit and Risk Committee is governed by a charter which outlines the Committee’s role and responsibilities, composition, structure and membership requirements.
 The charter is reviewed annually to ensure it remains consistent with the Board’s objectives and responsibilities.
 Refer to the Group’s website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.
 A detailed Terms of Reference has been developed to ensure the Audit and Risk Committee meeting agenda is consistent with the Committee’s role and responsibilities as outlined in the charter.

-The External Auditor, Internal Auditor, Managing Director, Chief Financial Officer, Company Secretary, other executives and senior management (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
-At the Audit and Risk Committee meetings, the members will meet with the External Auditor and Internal Auditor without management present and also with the Managing Director and Chief Financial Officer without the External Auditor and Internal Auditor present.
+The External Auditor, Internal Auditor, Managing Director, Group Chief Financial Officer, Company Secretary, other executives and senior management (as required) attend Audit and Risk Committee meetings, by invitation, to present the relevant statutory information, Financial Statements, reports, and to answer the questions of the members.
+At the Audit and Risk Committee meetings, the members will meet with the External Auditor without management present and also with management without the External Auditor present.

 The main responsibilities of the Audit and Risk Committee include:

 - Review of financial statements and external financial and non-financial reporting;